A Primer to Confidential Transactions

 The second problem is bit more complicated, but can be solved through something called Pedersen commitments.

 Pedersen commitments have a unique mathematical property in that it is homomorphic.
 A homomorphism is a structure preserving map between two algebraic structures.
 This is perfect for cryptography because you can hash data and use basic algebra, like addition, to verify the data “behind” the hash.
 In other words, you can convey information without revealing the data itself.
-Here’s an extremely simplified example of what I mean:
+Here’s a simplified example of what I mean:

 Let’s say this is our basic algebraic structure and that we are “hashing” the values by multiplying everything by 2.